QubesOS/qubes-doc/InstallationGuide.md

 Installation Guide (for Qubes Beta 1)
 =====================================

-**Qubes Beta 1 is scheduled to be released on April 12th!
-Stay tuned!**
+**Qubes Beta 1 is scheduled to be released on April 12th, stay tuned!**

 Our servers longer support installation of Alpha 3.